-- 2. For applications to construct a new wireless support structure or substantially modify a wireless support structure, final action must occur within 90 days of the date the applicant is notified the application is complete, or within 120 days if a use variance approval is necessary.
+- application for compliance with applicable code requirements before issuing the Improvement Location Permit. - 2.
+For applications to construct a new wireless support structure or substantially modify a wireless support structure, final action must occur within 90 days of the date the applicant is notified the application is complete, or within 120 days if a use variance approval is necessary.
 The WBZA conducts a public hearing on the request and decides on the request at the first meeting it is first presented. - 3.
 If an applicant requesting additional time to amend its application agrees to a continuance, the time periods prescribed above are extended for a corresponding amount of time.
-Failure by the Administrator or WBZA to take final action within the required time period is a nonfinal zoning decision, and the applicant is entitled to expedited judicial review of the nonfinal zoning decision. - E. The following provisions apply to all applications submitted under this chapter: - 1.
-The Administrator and WBZA must comply with all applicable provisions of Section 332(c)(7)(B) of the Federal Telecommunications Act of 1996 as in effect on July 1, 2015, and Section 6409(a) of the Middle Class Tax Relief and Job Creation Act of 2012 as in effect on July 1, 2015. - 2.
+Failure by the Administrator or WBZA to take final action within the required time period is a nonfinal zoning decision, and the applicant is entitled to expedited judicial review of the nonfinal zoning decision. - E. The following provisions apply to all applications submitted under this chapter: - The Administrator and WBZA must comply with all applicable provisions of Section 332(c)(7)(B) of the Federal Telecommunications Act of 1996 as in effect on July 1, 2015, and Section 6409(a) of the Middle Class Tax Relief and Job Creation Act of 2012 as in effect on July 1, 2015. - 2.
 Neither the Administrator nor WBZA may require an applicant to submit information about or evaluate an applicant's business decisions regarding the applicant's designed service, customer demand, service quality, or desired signal strength to a particular location. - 3.
 Neither the Administrator nor WBZA may release to the public any records required to be kept confidential under federal or state law, including the trade secrets of applicants, as provided in the Access to Public Records Act (IC 5-14-3) and other applicable laws.

 - 4. The Administrator must allow an applicant to submit a single consolidated application to collocate multiple wireless service facilities or for multiple small cell facilities comprising a single small cell network.
 When a consolidated application is approved, the Administrator issues a single Improvement Location Permit for the multiple facilities or for the small cell network, in lieu of issuing multiple permits for each facility. - 5.
-The WBZA must not impose a fall zone requirement larger than the area where the wireless support structure is designed to collapse per the applicant's engineering certification for the structure, unless evidence submitted by a professional engineer demonstrates the applicant's engineering certification is flawed. - 6.
-The Administrator or WBZA must not reauire or impose conditions regarding the installation, location, or use of wireless service facilities on utility poles or electrical transmission towers. - 7.
+The WBZA must not impose a fall zone requirement larger than the area where the wireless support structure is designed to collapse per the applicant's engineering certification for the structure, unless evidence submitted by a professional engineer demonstrates the applicant's engineering certification is flawed. - The Administrator or WBZA must not require or impose conditions regarding the installation, location, or use of wireless service facilities on utility poles or electrical transmission towers. - 7.
 Application fees must be the same or similar to fees for applications for similar types of commercial or industrial development.
-Fees imposed by a third-party providing review assistance to the Administrator or WBZA must be based on actual, direct, and reasonable costs incurred for the review, processing, and hearing of the application, and may not include: - Travel expenses incurred by the thirdparty in its review of an application; or - Direct payment or reimbursement of third-party fees charged on a contingency basis.
+Fees imposed by a third-party providing review assistance to the Administrator or WBZA must be based on actual, direct, and reasonable costs incurred for the review, processing, and hearing of the application, and may not include: - Travel expenses incurred by the thirdparty in its review of an application; or - Direct payment or reimbursement of third-party fees charged on a contingency basis. - 8.
+If an application is approved and after final action has occurred, the applicant will record with Boone County provisions for the removal of the cell tower or wireless communication facility as outlined in Section 3.4 G.